Research Recognition Award (RRA) Committee

-- Pratt faculty (PT/FT), chairs and assistant chairs, and staff who teach or hold faculty rank, with at least six semesters (consecutive or nonconsecutive) at Pratt are eligible for nomination.
+- Pratt faculty (PT/FT), chairs, assistant chairs, and staff who teach or hold faculty titles, with at least six semesters (consecutive or nonconsecutive) at Pratt are eligible for nomination.

-- Faculty must be a member of the Pratt community through the time the award is made at commencement in the Spring.
+- Nominees must be members of the Pratt community through the time the award is made at commencement in the Spring.

 - Eligible individuals on sabbatical may be nominated.

 - The President of the Academic Senate is not eligible.

-- Nominations of outstanding women, minorities, and members of other groups historically underrepresented in their disciplines and/or at Pratt are encouraged, including women, LGBTQI+, and BIPOC researchers.
+- Nominations of members from groups historically underrepresented in their disciplines and/or at Pratt are encouraged, including women, LGBTQI+, and BIPOC researchers.

 - Previous recipients of the award are eligible again after five years.